Mindfulness is for anyone wanting:

 It gives us the ability to break free from cycles of thoughts that can affect our enjoyment of life, disturb our sleep or even impact our mental and physical health.
 It enables us to choose more wisely how we respond to situations.

 In order to develop mindfulness, we practise through meditation (non-religious), an activity for which we all have a natural capacity.
-Meditation is a focusing of our attention on something, most often on the breath; it is that simple – yet it is a skill that requires practice and persistence and takes us on a journey.
+Meditation is a focusing of our attention on our present moment experience, for example we can focus on the breath; it is that simple – yet it is a skill that requires practice and persistence and takes us on a journey.

 On a mindfulness course we learn through teaching, group discussion and guided meditations how to live life in a different way, developing tools to cope with life’s challenges.